dbindel/cs4220-s22/web/syllabus.md

 Linear algebra at the level of MATH 2210 or 2940 or equivalent and a CS 1 course in any language.
-We will assume you remember your calculus and can pick up MATLAB or Julia.
+We will assume you remember your calculus and can pick up Julia.
 Recommended but not
 essential: either CS 3220 or one additional mathematics course numbered 3000 or above.
 This course can be taken before or after CS 4210/MATH 4250.